 5 Questions To Ask About The Locked Room

-- Why did they lock him in the room?
+- Why did they lock them in the room?

-- Why does he need to get out the room?
-What will happen if he doesn’t get out the room?
+- Why do they need to get out the room?
+What will happen if they don’t get out the room?

-- Is there anyone else or anything else in the room with him?
+- Is there anyone else or anything else in the room with them?

-- How is he going to get out of the locked room?
+- How are they going to get out of the locked room?
 With force?
 Words?

 This is what the locked room could look like on the page: